Episode Two [Preview]

 “CM Dag?”
 Dox’s eyes widened.
 “Ambassador Dag’s not a free-birth.”

-“A zaxir didn’t birth the Ambassador,” Sofita explained.
+“A zaxir didn’t birth the Ambassador,” Sofita said.
 “Pita Dag had donated her patch knowing she’d be off-world during the next production.
 Before departing for that final mission, her bond partner, then Wox Banto, pulled that patch.”

 “Is that why CM Dag got suspended?”

-Sofita nodded, “Doctor Banto illegally implanted herself.”
+Sofita nodded, “Doctor Banto implanted herself.”

 “How did she survive the birth, Kul?”